Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Creative or Analytical?
 Mostly creative.
 He’s artistic, musical, and loves to entertain.
 Very intuitive.

 Strengths: Exceptionally kind and protective (to those who deserve compassion).
-He has a boundless capacity for love and altruism.
-He also has a light-hearted sense of humor and is a very good sport, taking ridicule with a smile on his face (so long as the person mocking him is someone he admires).
-He’s very sensitive to the feelings of others and will do whatever he can to ease another person’s suffering.
+Ezekiel has a boundless capacity for love and altruism.
+He also has a light-hearted sense of humor and is an excellent sport, taking ridicule with a smile on his face (so long as the person mocking him is someone he admires).
+Ezekiel is very sensitive to the feelings of others and will do whatever he can to ease another person’s suffering.
 He’s artistic, charming, intelligent, conscientious, generous, contemplative, and fiercely loyal to the people he loves.

 Flaws: Most prevalent shortcoming is self-loathing, something Ezekiel tries desperately to hide with his charm.
 As a vampire, Ezekiel derives a perverse pleasure in taking lives, an inhuman instinct that conflicts with his true humane disposition and leaves him with a great deal of guilt, even when he only targets evildoers.
 He’s very conceited about his appearance and talents; he’s legitimately surprised if someone doesn’t find him attractive.
-He’s also a bit cowardly when it comes to stronger opponents, namely his Anointer Tobias.
-He’s ashamed of his past inability to stand up to Tobias, and though he never truly dealt with his fears, he tries to overcompensate in the first novel by confronting his enemies alone.
+Ezekiel is also a bit cowardly when it comes to stronger opponents, namely his Anointer Tobias.
+He’s ashamed of his past inability to stand up to Tobias, and though he never honestly dealt with his fears, he'll try to overcompensate by confronting his enemies alone.
 He’s also prone to the psychological weaknesses that plague all vampires (listed in story bible).

 Goals, Dreams, and Aspirations: The thing Ezekiel wants most in the world is friends and family (who aren’t bloodsucking murderers).
 He’s made some attempts over the centuries to reconnect with humanity, only to tragically lose his loved ones.
 A century earlier, Ezekiel effectively gave up on finding love and friendship, and he has spent the better part of the twentieth century in solitude.
 This was the longest he’s ever gone without companionship, and he recently decided to try again to rejoin humanity.